 5. Seeks To Create Better And Effective Practices

-However, there are some reasons why this works in a specific way, and it’s the best practices that are the fastest and cheapest way of doing things without degrading the quality.
+However, there are some reasons why this works in a specific way, and it’s the best practice that are the fastest and cheapest way of doing things without degrading the quality.

-Different leadership styles come with the innovation level that has to be built into the best practices.
+Different leadership styles come with an innovation level that has to be built into the best practices.

 With these, the outcomes might be consistent enough so they can use the budget and create the expectations that it will take in the future as well.